Close Menu

 Consider the Roof’s Slope and Architecture

 Steeply sloped and multi-angled roofs need shingles rated for high wind resistance.
+For steep-slope roofs in hurricane-prone areas, select shingles tested to FM 4473 standards, which verify performance under uplift pressures equivalent to 150+ mph winds.
 Low-slope roofs require enhanced sealing and waterproofing abilities.
 The roof’s size, shape, and architectural style should also guide shingle choice to ensure the proper look and performance.

 Evaluate Local Climate Factors